Tommy Prince: Reduced circumstances

 After his active military service ended in 1953, Prince married Verna Sinclair, with whom he had five children.
 At the same time, Prince found a permanent position at a Winnipeg ice cream factory.
 However, partly due to discrimination against Native people at the time, Prince occasionally encountered hostility from his co-workers who were not aware of his military achievements.
 Prince never used his military record to promote his interests in civilian life, even with his own family and friends.
 Although the ice cream plant owner supported him, Prince eventually left the position, unable to tolerate the personal barbs.
 This occupational failure changed his personal outlook on society in general.

-In June 1955 Tommy Prince made the news for his heroism in saving a man from drowning in the Red River at the Alexander Docks in Winnipeg, using an army "stranglehold" to drag the struggling, resisting man to safety.
+In June 1955 Prince made the news for his heroism in saving a man from drowning in the Red River at the Alexander Docks in Winnipeg, using an army "stranglehold" to drag the struggling, resisting man to safety.
 Afterwards he quietly walked away before the media could descend on the scene.
 However, a bystander had recognized him and gave Prince's name to the police and also to the newspapers.
 In an interview resulting from this, Prince explained his decision to intervene, "I knew how I'd have felt if I were in the water unable to swim and someone just stood looking at me, not doing a thing."

 His life became increasingly difficult, ultimately ending in his estrangement from his family due to financial problems.
 Prince and his wife separated in 1964 and his children were placed in foster homes.
 The movement of his children to different foster homes over short periods of time made it difficult for him to keep in touch with them, although his daughter Beryl remained in one foster home and he visited her every month.
 Unlike other famous Canadian war heroes who also struggled in their civilian lives after the war ended, Prince was not assisted by well-off friends or offered positions by the government.
 His advocacy on behalf of First Nations and against the Indian Act had placed him as an opponent of prevailing government policies of the day.